fieldtrip/website/development/realtime/reference_implementation.md

 On macOS the cmake software has to be downloaded and installed from [here](http://www.cmake.org), or using FinkCommander.

-In the top-level directory of the source-tree (the place where you see e.g. the "src" folder) create a new directory called e.g. "build" and enter it.
+In the top-level directory of the source-tree (the place where you see e.g., the "src" folder) create a new directory called e.g., "build" and enter it.
 Now issue "cmake ../".
 This checks for dependencies.
 If cmake complains about not finding something, it must be installed first.

 Typing "make" compiles and links the libaries and some executables all of which can be found in the "src" directory (n.b. not the "src" directory where the sources are but the newly created one in the folder cmake was called from).